nemowbray/kuvaSystemsTest/README.md

 Note: If you install playwright after pulling the code into VS Code you will need to restart VS Code in order for VS Code to recognize the playwright install

 For more information on playwright documentation you can go to https://playwright.dev/docs/intro

-## Technologies

----

-A list of technologies used within the project:

-- [@playwright/test]: Version 1.17.2
-- [playwright]: Version 1.28.0

 ## Installation